tamphamdev/learn-aws-saa-c03/9.RDS Aurora Elastic cache/index.md

 - Replication is **ASYNC**, so reads are eventually consistent
 - Replicas can be promoted to their own DB (có thể trở thành DB chính)
 - Applications must update the connection string to leverage read replicas

+### RDS Read Replicas - Use Cases

+- You have a production database that is taking on normal load
+- You want to run a reporting application to run some analytics
+- You create a Read Replica to run the new workload there
+- The production application is unaffected
+- Read replicas are used for SELECT (=read) only kind of statements (not INSERT, UPDATE, DELETE)
 ## Amazon Aurora

 ## Elastic Cache